 Access Free Real-Time ETF Prices

-Real-time ETF price information is readily accessible on KE Trade's platform.
+Real-time ETF price information is readily accessible on MKE trade's platform.
 With the transparency that ETFs offer, you can regularly monitor and have up-to-date information on your investments.

-For US Exchange Traded Funds (ETFs) tools and resources, you can log in to KE Trade and access the US ETF Knowledge Centre.
+For US Exchange Traded Funds (ETFs) tools and resources, you can log in to MKE trade and access the US ETF Knowledge Centre.